Slovenia

 -

-Participation in adult education is just above the EU average in Slovenia and there are fewer low qualified adults than in other countries.
-The new Master Plan for education (2021-2030) is very ambitious, but there is a lack of sufficiently qualified adult educators.
+Participation in adult education has decresead in the last years in Slovenia.
+The current Master Plan for education (2021-2030) is very ambitious, but there is a lack of sufficiently qualified adult educators.
 There are a range of networks and adult education providers working together to make lifelong learning a reality in Slovenia.

 Slovenia country reports